yihui/yihui.org/content/en/2018-09-10-notebook-war.md

 On slide #102, I'm curious since Joel doesn't like notebooks, why did he use the notebook format himself to file [the Github issue](https://github.com/chimpler/pyhocon/issues/171)?
 Did he just file the issue for someone else who passed a notebook to him?
 I didn't get the point of this slide (maybe I should watch the video recording if it exists somewhere).

 Anyway, Jupyter notebooks are not easy to copy and paste because they are not plain text.
-Well, they are, but they are essentially JSON and feel more like Word instead of the plain text in the sense of `.txt`.
+Well, they are, but they are essentially JSON and feel more like Word (essentially XML) instead of the plain text in the sense of `.txt`.
 By comparison, R Markdown documents are true plain text (in the sense of `.txt`), so you can easily `Ctrl + C` and `Ctrl + V` (or `Command + C/V`).

 ### 9. Errors will always halt execution